 How can nurses support long-term management of hyperglycemia?

 Long-term care involves regular follow-ups and management strategies.
-Schedule HbA1c monitoring every 3-6 months.
+Schedule HbA1c monitoring every 3 to 6 months.
 Encourage annual exams and risk evaluations.

 Help patients with medication and lifestyle changes.
 Provide ongoing education and support.